QuantEcon/lecture-python-advanced/source/rst/BCG_complete_mkts.rst

 - a competitive equilbrium allocation equals the allocation chosen by the planner

-- competitive equilibrium prices and the value of a firm’s equity can be backed out from shadow prices from the planning problem that depend on Big :math:`K` and Big :math:`C`.
+- competitive equilibrium prices and the value of a firm’s equity are encoded in shadow prices from the planning problem that depend on Big :math:`K` and Big :math:`C`.

 To substantiate that this procedure is valid, we proceed as follows.